This post is not about whether coffee is good for you. If you’ve landed here, I assume you’re a coffee drinker, just like me.

 Actually, I lead a very healthy lifestyle.
 (This is a natural health blog.)
 I don’t smoke and I don’t eat junk food.
 Most of my meals are made from scratch, using organic meat and produce.
 I get a moderate amount of exercise.
 I avoid chemical cleaning solutions.
 Instead, I use DIY cleaners made from essential oils.

 Coffee is my one vice.
 But I make it in a non-toxic coffee pot.
 At least I thought I had been doing that.
+Then I realized my electric perk coffee maker contained an aluminum heating unit.
 (Read my important update below.)

-Or, I use a French press, made from glass and stainless steel.
-It has plastic handles.
-But that don’t come in contact with the coffee.
-Plastic is something I don’t want to drink.
+Plastic is definitely something I don’t want to drink.
 If plastic is exposed to hot water there’s the possibility of leaching.
-That’s why I don’t use drip coffee makers with plastic parts.
+This is why I don’t use drip coffee makers with plastic parts.
 Nor do I own one of those fancy machines with little plastic disposable cups filled with coffee.

 Stainless Steel Coffee Maker No Plastic

 Important Update: I love my coffee.
-I thought we were making it with a non-toxic percolator.
-That’s because the product description clearly stated the “inner fixtures” were made from stainless steel, “rather than the more common (and less durable) aluminum.”
+I love it so much that I paid a lot for a new electric perk coffee maker.
+But I thought it was a great deal.
+Because I assumed it was non toxic.
+At the time of purchase, the product description clearly stated the “inner fixtures” were made from stainless steel, “rather than the more common (and less durable) aluminum.”

-However, I need to thank one of my readers for telling me that all wasn’t well with the Presto Perk, the coffee maker we own.
+However, I need to thank one of my readers.
+I owe her a lot of thanks.
+She told me that all wasn’t well with the Presto Perk, the coffee maker we own.
 (Very soon it’s going in the recycle bin.)
 This observant reader noticed a product description in a local brick and mortar store.
 It said the Perk contained aluminum.

 Non Toxic Stainless Steel Coffee Pots